Horizons Debate Camp Tournament

 - Mention important crossfire stuff in speeches

-- I will tune out if you run progressive arguments (theory, Ks, tricks, whatever else there is).
+- I will tune out if you run progressive arguments (theory, Ks, tricks, etc).
 If there's a serious violation, explain it to me in paragraph or an easily accessible way if you want me to evaluate.

 Lmk if there's anything I can do to make you feel more comfortable!
 I hope you learn and have fun :)

 All offense from second constructive and after needs to be frontlined in the next speech.
-This means turns in second constructive need to be frontlined in first rebuttal.
+This means turns in second constructive (yes this is a thing) need to be frontlined in first rebuttal.
+Second rebuttal should frontline any arguments that they want me to vote on.

-If you're planning on reading progressive args you should probably strike me lowkey.
+If you're planning on reading progressive args you should probably strike me.
 I'll try my best but I never ran them nor do I know much about how to evaluate them.
-If a round becomes abusive then I'll intervene
+If a round becomes abusive then I'll try to intervene.

 Defense can be sticky if you want but it's much more compelling if you extend it in summary.

 I don't flow cross, nor do I care that much about it.
 Bring up any concessions in the next speech.
-I'm usually on twitter so if I react to something it's not you
+That being said, if you dominate cross without being a jerk then I'll for sure reward that.

 Ten Commandments to be Good at Debate: